Workplace Violence Regulation 706

 H. Employee is involved in frequent disputes with subordinates, co-workers, or supervisors

-I. Employee routinely violates UNCSA policy
+I. Employee routinely violates UNCSA policy and/or regulation.

 II.
 Remedial Options Regarding Threats of Violence